1 February 2023 | Dr. Raj Joshi (MBChB, MRCGP, Dip Mtn Med, Dip FIPT, FRGS)

 1. Non-Invasive and Easy Sampling: Saliva collection is non-invasive and can be done at home, which increases convenience for patients.
 It eliminates the need for a blood draw, making it appealing to individuals uncomfortable with needles.

 2. Reflects Active Hormone Levels: Saliva hormone testing measures the levels of unbound, biologically active hormones.
-This can have advantages as it provides insights into the hormones readily available for physiological functions.
+This can have advantages as it provides insights into the hormones readily available for physiological functions and hormone-related symptoms even when total levels appear normal.

 3. Hormonal Balance Evaluation: Saliva testing allows for assessment of the balance between hormones, such as the ratio of oestradiol to progesterone.
+For patients on bioidentical hormone therapy, especially creams or gels, saliva testing may be better suited to assess the actual absorbed (active) hormone levels.
 This can provide additional insights into hormonal imbalances contributing to menopausal symptoms.

 Which method is right for me?